nerves-livebook/nerves_livebook/README.md

 [Livebooks](https://github.com/elixir-nx/livebook) and work through Nerves tutorials from the comfort of your browser.

-*This is a work in progress.
-Most of our testing is on the Raspberry Pi Zero W*

 ## Prerequisites

-To work through this tutorial, you'll need one of the following boards:
+First, you'll need to get some hardware.
+Nerves Livebook supports the following
+devices:

 * `bbb` - BeagleBone Black, BeagleBone Green, PocketBeagle, etc.
 * `rpi0` - Raspberry Pi Zero or Zero W